Anthony Russell: Triple killer given whole-life prison sentence

 - Published

-A triple killer, who raped his final victim moments before strangling the pregnant woman, has been sentenced to a whole-life prison term.
+A triple killer, who raped a pregnant woman moments before strangling her, has been sentenced to a whole-life prison term.

 Anthony Russell, 39, murdered Julie Williams, her son David Williams and Nicole McGregor, whose body was found in woodland near Leamington Spa.